ponylang/rfcs/text/0000-modulo-operator.md

 ## Integers

+For Integer types this operator will have the partial and unsafe variants: `%%?` and `%%~`.
+There will also be a `modc` function being added, returning a flag for overflow/underflow and the actual result.

 `mod` will be defined as the remainder from floored division (rounded towards negative inifinity).

 As the current integer division operation is truncated towards zero, an additional floored division function needs to be defined on all integer types.
-This one will be called `floored_div`, a short version `fld` or `fldiv` is also possible.
+This one will be called `fld`.
 This function will have no operator symbol mapping to it.
 For unsigned integer types, floored division will be the same as `div`.
 For signed integer types it needs to be implemented differently.
+To stay consistent there will also be `fld_unsafe`, `fld_partial` and `fldc`.

 Floored division for signed integers will be implemented as follows: